edoardottt/lit-bb-hack-tools/README.md

 - [heacoll](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/heacoll) Take as input on stdin a list of urls and print on stdout all the unique headers found.
 - [removepro](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/removepro) Take as input on stdin a list of urls and print on stdout all the unique urls without protocols.
 - [subtake](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/subtake) Take as input on stdin a list of urls and print on stdout CNAME records found with `dig`.
+- [eap](https://github.com/edoardottt/lit-bb-hack-tools/tree/main/eap) Take as input on stdin a list of urls and print on stdout all the protocols sorted.

 License 📝
 -------